nicolas-graves/lfs-s3/Readme.md

   without the work done by Steve Streeting on [lfs-folderstore](https://github.com/sinbad/lfs-folderstore).
 Thanks to him!
 The license is therefore also MIT here.
-* Upload and download progress report have not been implemented yet.
-PR welcome.
+* Upload and download progress report are implemented, but they only report for every 5 MB of data.
+This is currently hardcoded, as it's the limit value for my S3 provider.
+It can be put in an environment variable later if necessary.
 * I don't use Windows.
 Please report issues if you experience them there.